-Court of Appeal for Ontario disagreed.
+The Court of Appeal in Ontario disagreed.

 The appeal court found the mother’s solicitor’s assistant had handwritten notes about her holdings in the family corporations.
-A designated capacity assessor and practising geriatric nurse consultant testified the mother understood her assets and net worth.
+A designated capacity assessor and practicing geriatric nurse consultant testified the mother understood her assets and net worth.
 So did the solicitor who prepared the first will in 2011.
 Her long-time family physician testified she was fully capable of making decisions.

 Maria Quaggiotto’s assets were described at length in the codicil and the new solicitor and his assistant went over it “line by line”.
 In fact, the new lawyer sought the assessor’s opinion on her testamentary capacity and relied on the mother’s verbal instructions and handwritten letter in making the codicil.